 Where can I find facts and information about Ancient Greece?

-There are many great websites that you can use to learn about Ancient Greece and the people who lived there.
-Here are some websites you may find useful.
+Here are some great websites to help you learn about Ancient Greece and the people who lived there.

 This is one of the EPIC resources.
 EPIC is a collection of reliable databases that have some really good information on all sorts of topics including Ancient Greece.

 - Enter the keyword 'Ancient Greece' into the search bar.

 - Follow the link for ancient Greece (historic region in Eurasia).